jcolag/entropy-arbitrage/2025-06-19-gambit-part-1.md

 For an example of corruption, an admiral gave Riker full discretion to horn in on an investigation outside Federation jurisdiction.

-Oh, and you probably don't recognize Chekote as [Bruce Gray](https://en.wikipedia.org/wiki/Bruce_Gray), but since the character debuted about a week before in **DS9**'s *The Circle*, it seemed worth mentioning him.
+Oh, and you probably don't recognize Chekote as {% wiki Bruce_Gray|Bruce Gray|en %}, but since the character debuted about a week before in **DS9**'s *The Circle*, it seemed worth mentioning him.

  > **RIKER**: If you're lucky, you'll only spend the next five years in prison instead of the next twenty.
 You've got twelve outstanding arrest warrants for fraud and petty theft in the Klingon Empire.
 Tell me what you know, and I'll pull some strings.
 Maybe they'll reduce your sentence after you've been extradited.